Post updated October 19, 2024

 Karma Modern Indian

 Located downtown, Karma offers an elegant, beautifully decorated venue for fine dining with floor-to-ceiling windows, a chic dining room, and decadent Indian fare.
-Choose from 4, 6 or 9 course tasting menus which include highlights like the coconut tiki, where patties usually made from potatoes are made with coconut and topped with avocado for a south Indian twist, or the guava samosa, where the traditional pea and potato appetizer is transformed into a tropical dessert.
-Their cocktails are also excellent; try the salt and pepper gimlet or the old-fashioned, which is made with housemade jaggery syrup for an Indian twist.
-On the DC Michelin Guide, his spot is among the most highly recommended Indian restaurants in Washington, DC.
+Choose from four, six or nine course tasting menus which include highlights like the coconut tiki, where patties usually made from potatoes are made with coconut and topped with avocado for a south Indian twist, or the guava samosa, where the traditional pea and potato appetizer is transformed into a tropical dessert.
+Their cocktails are also excellent; try the salt and pepper gimlet or the old-fashioned, which is made with house-made jaggery syrup for an Indian twist.
+On the DC Michelin Guide, this spot is among the most highly recommended Indian restaurants in Washington, DC.

 Best Indian Restaurants for a Great Vibe